nippur72/c64-emu/README.md

-# VIC20 Javascript emulator
+# C64 Javascript emulator

-A JavaScript emulator for the VIC20 computer.
+A JavaScript emulator for the Commodore 64 computer.

 This emulator is based on the amazing work of Andre Weissflog